Servoy/servoy_e2e_test_example/README.md

 6 Optionally add a 'Run Sauce Labs Test Publisher' post build action.

 *This configuration can be changed in e2e/servoyConfigurator.js.
 To changed other protractor (http://www.protractortest.org/#/) settings see file e2e/protractor.config.js.template.
 It is currently a template because before each run the ant script injects the sauce labs credentials specified as ant properties.
+To change selenese-runner settings, that are used for running selenim test, see files e2e/selenese.config.json and e2e/selenese.properties